What Is A Child Support Case?

 They can come into the office and pick up the papers

 The papers can be sent by certified, restricted mail.
-(Only he/she can sign for them).
+(Only the Defendant can sign for them)

-A Process Server can hand deliver the papers to him/her
+A Process Server can hand deliver the papers to them

 How Is The Case Completed?